49. God Becomes Man at the Center Point of History

 The Hopelessness of Hegel

-Hegel’s view of history produced at best a soulless life driven by a purposeless Geist, and at worst, the destructive, even demonic scourge of communism responsible for untold death and misery.
+Hegel’s view of history produced at best a soulless life driven by a purposeless Geist.
+And at worst, the destructive, even demonic scourge of communism responsible for untold death and misery.
 It is no accident that the 20th century in the West was, at the same time, the most secular and the most bloody century in history.

 Well, this does not seem like a very encouraging Christmas message!
 Yet, we must face the bad news before we can understand the importance of the good news of the Gospel.
 The Christmas season has turned into frenetic purchasing and stress with a little pinch of saccharine sentimentalism.
 Even those who attempt to “keep Christ in Christmas” do not clearly communicate why we need a savior.
 The operative question is: Saved from what?

 Indeed, the 20th century did move forward without God and created not a new society of positive creativity, but a nightmare unlike the world had ever seen.
 And unless something changes, it looks as though we are poised to experience another round of tyranny.
 Brace yourselves because this second round will be worse than the first.
-The first was an industrial-based tyranny whereas this second will be a techno-tyranny affording tyrants far more control than Hitler, Stalin, or Mao ever dreamed of.
+The first was an industrial-based tyranny.
+Whereas, this second will be a techno-tyranny affording tyrants far more control than Hitler, Stalin, or Mao ever dreamed of.
 How ironic that the very technology that we worship may become the instrument of our slavery.

 The Hope of the Incarnation

-Don’t be discouraged because in the midst of the deepest darkness, the bright light of the Gospel shines for those who have eyes to see it.
+Don’t be discouraged.
+Because in the midst of the deepest darkness, the bright light of the Gospel shines for those who have eyes to see it.
 There is great hope for those individuals, families, and nations that turn or return to Jesus Christ.
 There is no sin, individual or societal, so great that God cannot forgive.
 The fact that God became a man, a true historical event, gives us such hope.

 The chasm between finite, fallen man and the infinite, holy God is insurmountable.
 Of course, God can be found within the created order.
 I have written extensively about that in this blog.
 It is the beauty of creation that can draw us back to Him.
 But in order for the gap to be fully bridged, the God of the universe had to enter history as a man: the Incarnation.
 Jesus Christ is the perfect mediator.
 Being fully God, he represents God to us, and being fully man, he represents us to God.

-The odd thing for me to understand is that with all the misery we have produced, and considering the current state of affairs, why, as a society, do we continue to wallow in the filth of our own making?
-When is the last time you heard a politician admit that we cannot solve our problems and that the only thing left to do is to repent and turn to God through Jesus Christ?
+The odd thing for me to understand is that with all the misery we have produced and, considering the current state of affairs, why, as a society, do we continue to wallow in the filth of our own making?
+When is the last time you heard a politician admit that we cannot solve our problems? and that the only thing left to do is to repent and turn to God through Jesus Christ?
 The politicians, in their monumental hubris, continue to ask us to look to them for the answers, for “progress.”
 Rather, they are just as much a part of the problem as anyone else, if not more so.
-Yet, what is more egregious in God’s sight is the fact that as Christians, we too continue to look to these politicians as if they can save us.
+Yet, what is more egregious in God’s sight is the fact that as Christians.
+We too continue to look to these politicians as if they can save us.

 The Incarnation and History